 - Average-case optimizations such as Occlusion Culling and terrain LOD

 - An emphasis on optimization for high end machines, especially those with SSDs

 - Lights with a large radius of effect

 - Fancier lighting in indoor environments

 - More handcrafted world generation, at the cost of generating the world all at once.

-- Small or "smooth" voxel terrain
+- Very small cubes or "smooth" terrain

 - "Science sandbox" features like planets, infinite generation, erosion simulation, etc.